Bakery-street-project/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest a new feature or enhancement
-title: '[FEATURE] '
+title: "[FEATURE] "
 labels: enhancement
 assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+## Summary
-A clear and concise description of what you want to happen.
+A clear description of the feature you'd like to see.

-**Describe alternatives you've considered**
+## Use Case
+Describe the problem this feature would solve or the use case it enables.

+## Proposed Solution
+How you envision this feature working.

+## Alternatives Considered
-A clear and concise description of any alternative solutions or features you've considered.
+Any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+## Additional Context
+Any other relevant information, mockups, or examples.